evidentlyai/evidently/README.md

 - `output` is the path to the output folder,
 - `config` is the path to the configuration file.

-Currently, you can choose the following Tabs:
+Currently, you can choose the following Tabs or Sections:
 - `data_drift` to estimate the data drift,
 - `num_target_drift` to estimate target drift for numerical target,
 - `cat_target_drift` to estimate target drift for categorical target,